Russia blocks encrypted email provider ProtonMail

 That’s because the two ProtonMail servers listed by the order are its back-end mail delivery servers, rather than the front-end website that runs on a different system.

 “The wholesale blocking of ProtonMail in a way that hurts all Russian citizens who want greater online security seems like a poor approach,” said Yen.
-He said his service offers superior security and encryption to other mail providing rivals in the country.
+He said his service offers superior security and encryption to other mail-providing rivals in the country.

 “We have also implemented technical measures to ensure continued service for our users in Russia and we have been making good progress in this regard,” he explained.
 “If there is indeed a legitimate legal complaint, we encourage the Russian government to reconsider their position and solve problems by following established international law and legal procedures.”